popjam/Reddit-Newsletter/README.md

 # Reddit Newsletter

-**Transform Reddit into a personalized daily or weekly newsletter, delivered to your Kindle!**
+**Transform Reddit into a personalized daily or weekly newsletter, delivered to your Kindle!
+Modified from jstriblet's [Reddit-to-Kindle](https://github.com/jstriblet/Reddit-to-Kindle) program to add article integration and other features.**

 ## Quick Start